All About Wood Warping: Types, Reasons, and Solutions

 There are 6 main causes of wood warping due to moisture imbalance and environmental stress.
 These issues often appear in poorly ventilated or waterproofed areas of the home.

-1. Uneven moisture exposure: When one side of the wood absorbs more moisture than the other, it expands unevenly and causes distortion on the wood.
+- Uneven moisture exposure: When one side of the wood absorbs more moisture than the other, it expands unevenly and causes distortion in the wood.

 You should know these 6 Critical Water Problems and Solutions in a House to identify and fix the wood warping in your home.